strangeioc/strangeioc/README.md

   * Allow subcomponents (separate Scenes) to function on their own, or in the context of larger apps.
   * Allow communication between contexts.
 * Don't see what you need?
 The core binding framework is simple to extend.
 Build new Binders like:
-  * A different type of dispatcher, like AS3-Signals
+  * A different type of dispatcher, like AS3-Signals <- WAIT A MOMENT!
+WE DID EXACTLY THAT!!!
   * An entity framework
   * A multi-loader